wang3303/ros_cellphonerobot/README.md

 ## Step 3: Change profiles in rosparam and set up your robot

 You can modify the profile for your robot in `/ros_cellphonerobot/rosparam/profile.yaml`.
-The explanation for this file could be found [here]()
+The explanation for this file could be found [here](https://github.com/wang3303/ros_cellphonerobot/wiki/Resume).

 ## Step 4: Action publishing